 PORTUGAL

-Green production is only at its very early stages in Portugal.
+Green production is still at its early stages in Portugal.

-As of August 2024, there were no mandatory requirements tied to funding, nor widespread awareness or interest in adopting a more sustainable approach to film production.
+As of August 2025, there were no mandatory requirements tied to funding, although there is more awareness and some interest in adopting a more sustainable approach to film production, also because international funds such as Eurimages and Creative Europe demand a certain commitment.

 Interest in sustainable practices has grown, especially since certified green consultants can now earn productions extra points for cash rebates or refunds.